 Unfortunately, whether you want to borrow or refinance a mortgage of just $50,000 or less, few lenders are willing to approve it, regardless of your good credit.

 Why Lenders Don’t Like Providing Small Mortgage Loans

-So why is it so difficult to find a lender offering small mortgage loans under $50,000 is that generally, loans that don’t meet the minimum mortgage amount of $50,000 are just not worth it to the bank (or the borrower, in most cases).
+The reason it’s so difficult to find a lender offering a mortgage under $50,000 is that generally, loans that don’t meet the minimum mortgage amount of $50,000 are just not worth it to the bank — or to the borrower, in most cases.

-That’s because whether your mortgage is for $50k or $500k, loan origination and servicing costs are about the same.
-A loan of several hundred thousand dollars over a couple of decades provides the lender a nice profit from interest, while a much smaller loan requiring the same amount of money and effort to fund it yields significantly less.
+That’s because whether your mortgage is for $50,000 or $500,000, loan origination and servicing costs are about the same.
+A loan of several hundred thousand dollars over a couple of decades provides the lender a nice profit from interest, while the minimum mortgage loan — requiring the same amount of money and effort to fund it — yields significantly less.
 Often, it’s not cost-effective for a bank to provide such a small home loan, thus the near impossibility of finding any small-mortgage lenders.

-If lenders lose money providing extremely small home loans, they are certainly not going to go out of their way to advertise their availability, much less the higher rates associated with these loans.
-That does not mean, however, that there are no lenders out there who will provide one.
+If lenders lose money providing extremely small home loans, they are certainly not going to go out of their way to advertise their availability, much less the higher rates associated with small mortgage loans.
+That does not mean, however, that there are no lenders out there who will provide home loans under $50,000.

-How to Get a Small Home Loan and Alternatives for When You Can’t
+How to Get a Small Home Loan and Alternatives If You Can’t

-Just because these small home loans are uncommon doesn’t necessarily mean they don’t exist.
+Just because these small home loans are uncommon doesn’t mean they don’t exist.
 If you need financing for a home that doesn’t cost very much, you might be able to get it if you’re willing to put in the work — and pay the higher rates associated with small mortgages.

 Don’t expect to walk into a Bank of America or Chase mortgage office and be approved for a $50,000 mortgage — the smallest mortgage amount these large institutions would usually consider.
 To find small home loans, you have to go to small institutions.

-If you don’t bank with a community institution, however, or you do, but are rejected for a loan, you should continue to meet with representatives from local banks and credit unions near you and have them review your financial situation (just don’t let them all run your credit!) to find out if a small mortgage loan is a possibility.
-Keep in mind, it could take some time before finding a lender who is willing to work with you.
+If you don’t bank with a community institution, or if you do but are rejected for a loan, you should continue to meet with small-mortgage lenders and representatives from local banks and credit unions near you and have them review your financial situation to find out if a small mortgage loan is a possibility — just don’t let them all run your credit.
+Keep in mind that it could take some time before finding a lender who is willing to work with you.

 What to Do When No One Will Give Home Loans Under $50K

-If you’ve tried contacting local lenders without any luck, it’s time to find alternative ways of funding your home purchase.
+If you’ve tried contacting local lenders without any luck, consider alternative ways of funding your home purchase.
 In order to know if these non-traditional home-loan options might work for your situation, you need to understand their terms and limits.

-Rather than obtaining a mortgage loan, you can instead finance your home purchase using a personal loan.
+Personal Loans: Rather than obtaining a mortgage loan, you can instead finance your home purchase using a personal loan.
 There are many types of personal loans, ranging from secured loans from major banks to dangerous, extremely high-interest payday loans.
-Obviously, if you decide on a personal loan, it’s important that the terms are manageable and the interest rate is affordable.
+If you decide on a personal loan, it’s important that the terms are manageable and the interest rate is affordable.

 Why You Should Think Twice About Small Home Loans

-Note that if you do manage to finance a home with a mortgage loan of less than $50k, the interest rate will most likely be higher to compensate for the money the lender is losing on the deal.
-Additionally, while closing costs of, say, $5,000 would be considered perfectly reasonable on a standard mortgage, that represents 10 percent of a $50,000 loan — not so reasonable anymore.
+Note that if you do manage to finance a home with a mortgage loan of less than $50,000, the interest rate will most likely be higher to compensate for the money the lender is losing on the deal.
+Additionally, while closing costs of $5,000 would be considered perfectly reasonable on a standard mortgage, that represents 10 percent of a $50,000 loan — not so reasonable anymore.

-So in answer to Sandy’s challenge, the banks and rates available for mortgages under $50k vary by applicant, and you won’t find them advertised.
-Some lenders outright do not provide these small mortgage loans, while those who will do so on a case-by-case basis.
+So in answer to Sandy’s challenge, the banks and rates available for mortgages under $50,000 vary by applicant, and you won’t find them advertised.
+Some lenders simply do not provide these small mortgage loans; those who will do so on a case-by-case basis.

-I would advise anyone seeking a mortgage this small to stop for a moment and really think about whether it’s worth it — it might turn out that securing a mortgage loan for that little doesn’t make sense financially.
-If you need a loan for less than $50k, consider finding an alternate source of funding, maybe even borrowing from a family member or friend, or simply waiting on your purchase so you can save up the money you’d be spending on mortgage payments and pay cash instead.
+After considering your unique situation, it might be the case that securing a small mortgage loan doesn’t make financial sense for you.
+If you need a loan for less than $50,000, consider finding an alternate source of funding — maybe even borrowing from a family member or friend, or simply waiting on your purchase so you can save up the money you’d be spending on mortgage payments and pay cash instead.